 Lifeco has been implementing new risk management processes and practices that are designed to allow it to better identify, measure and mitigate this risk, but those processes and practices continue to require further development as well as ongoing updates as technology and business needs evolve.
 It will require further work and time to develop and implement risk management processes and practices required to address rapidly evolving technology and technology use and legacy technology issues.
-Lifeco may suffer losses as a result of technology and cyber events that its existing processes and practices either do not yet address or do not address adequately.
+Lifeco may suffer losses as a result of technology and cyber events that its existing processes and practices either do not yet address or do not address adequately or as a result of failures to comply with those processes and policies.